ExpressLRS/Docs/docs/software/switch-config.md

 ## Full Resolution Switch Modes :new:

-Version 3.0 brought Full Resolution Modes to both Team2400 and Team900.
-There are three new Switch Modes for these new RF Modes:

-1. 8CH Mode - Channels 1 to 4 and Channels 6 to 9 are sent 10-bit, Full Resolution at the current selected Packet Rate, along with Channel 5 (AUX1) in 1-bit (2-position) for Arming.
+1. 8ch - Channels 1 to 4 and Channels 6 to 9 are sent 10-bit, Full Resolution at the current selected Packet Rate, along with Channel 5 (AUX1) in 1-bit (2-position) for Arming.

+2. 16ch Rate/2 - All the Channels are sent 10-bit but at half rate.

-2. 12CH Mode - Channels 1 to 4 are sent 10-bit, Full Resolution with Channel 5 (AUX1) still in 1-bit, at the selected Packet Rate.
+3. 12CH Mixed - Channels 1 to 4 are sent 10-bit, Full Resolution with Channel 5 (AUX1) still in 1-bit, at the selected Packet Rate.
 Channels 6 to 13 are then sent at 10-bit but at half rate.

-3. 16CH Mode - All the Channels are sent 10-bit but at half rate.

 ## FAQ